nelsonsar/nelsonsar.github.io/_posts/2016-02-23-How-I-practice-TDD.md

 Don't wait for katas or dojos to try something new.
 Start by doing simple things and ask for feedback!

-So, if you want to try but have no idea how to start, please send me a message and I'll be pleased to help you out with your first problem/test!
+And if you want to try but have no idea how to start, please send me a message and I'll be pleased to help you out with your first problem/test!

 Hope it helps!